Fazıl Say: Life and career

-For Sabine Meyer Say has also written a Clarinet Concerto, Op.
-36 (2011), that refers to the life and work of the Persian poet Omar Khayyam in response to a commission from the 2011 Schleswig-Holstein Musik Festival, and a Sonata for clarinet and piano (op.
-42) for the Festival Kissinger Sommer in 2012.
-Fazıl Say's works are issued worldwide by the renowned music publishers Schott Music of Mainz.
+Say wrote a clarinet concerto for Sabine Meyer in 2011 that refers to the life and work of the Persian poet Omar Khayyam in response to a commission from the 2011 Schleswig-Holstein Musik Festival, and also a clarinet sonata for the Kissinger Sommer of 2012.
+His works have been published by Schott.

-In his works Gezi Park 1,2 and 3 (op.
-48, op.
-52, op.
-54) from 2013/14 he musically processed the suppression of the protests at the Istanbul Gezi Park.
+In his three works Gezi Park from 2013/14 he reflected the suppression of the Gezi Park protests.

-The lyrics for his song Insan Insan were taken from a centuries-old poem written by Alevi poet Muhyiddin Abdal.
-The track was orchestrated by Say with vocals from Selva Erdener (soprano), Burcu Uyar (coloratura soprano), Güvenç Dağüstün (baritone) and Cem Adrian ("ethnic vocals").
+The lyrics for his song "Insan Insan" were taken from a centuries-old poem written by Alevi poet Muhyiddin Abdal.
+The track was orchestrated by Say with vocals from Selva Erdener (soprano), Burcu Uyar (coloratura soprano), Güvenç Dağüstün (baritone) and Cem Adrian (ethnic vocals).

 Fazıl Say is also known for being a passionate supporter of Fenerbahçe Spor Kulübü.

+In October 2023, Fazıl Say said that his planned performances with the City of Birmingham Symphony Orchestra in Switzerland were cancelled after he called for Israeli Prime Minister Benjamin Netanyahu to "stand trial for war crimes, genocide and massacres."

 Blasphemy charge

-In April 2012, Say came under investigation by the Istanbul Prosecutor's Office over statements made on Twitter, after declaring himself an atheist and retweeting a message poking fun at the Islamic conception of paradise.
+In April 2012, Say came under investigation by the Istanbul Prosecutor's Office over statements made on Twitter, after declaring himself an atheist and retweeting a famous poem of 11th century muslim polymath Omar Khayyam which criticises twisted conception of paradise of some fundamentalist schools and movements.
 Say then announced that he was considering leaving Turkey to live in Japan because of the rise of conservative Islam and growing intolerance in his home country.

 On 1 June 2012, an Istanbul court indicted Say with the crime of "publicly insulting religious values that are adopted by a part of the nation", a crime that carries a penalty of up to 18 months in prison.
 According to Anatolia news agency, Say told the Istanbul court he did not seek to insult anybody, but was merely expressing his uneasiness.
 The court adjourned the case to 18 February after rejecting his lawyers’ request for an immediate acquittal.
-“When I read them (Say’s tweets), I was heart-broken, I felt disgraced,” Turan Gümüş, one of the three plaintiffs, told the court.
+“When I read them (Say tweets), I was heart-broken, I felt disgraced.”
+Turan Gümüş, one of the three plaintiffs, told the court.
 On 15 April 2013, Say was sentenced to 10 months in jail, reduced from 12 months for good behavior in court.
 The sentence was suspended, meaning he was allowed to move freely provided he did not repeat the offense in the next five years.

 On appeal, Turkey's Supreme Court of Appeals reversed the conviction on 26 October 2015, ruling that Say's Twitter posts fell within the bounds of freedom of thought and freedom of expression.

+Although he declared himself an atheist, in 2018, after photos of him praying at his mother's funeral surfaced, he denied those who called him an atheist, saying, "Later we heard that those who accused me of disbelief turned out to be women traders and were imprisoned."